 Concern #2: When I get through all this, what can I expect from your product / services?

 There are always unique concerns that only apply to one business, product, or service and in this case, they already knew that one of the concerns of the customer was “How can I actually use your product after I’ve downloaded it.”

 They addressed both issues at the very center and prominent position, just beneath the call to action, to signal to the user that they know these concerns were there and that customers shouldn’t be worried about them.

 Concern #3: OK, I will do the payment, but what if my credit card info is stolen?

 When a call to action is as crucial as “continue to payment options,” it’s also going to set in motion some common insecurities about the next transaction.
 Even if we all know that we aren’t going to be charged anything before filling credit card details, we don’t like the feeling of being in a situation where security issues aren’t addressed before moving on to the actual payment step.

 This concern was addressed by adding the following to the variation:

-Some of these elements were unique for SlideShop and the market in which they operate, the learning from this case study is that it is crucial to address key concerns (conscious and subconscious ones) at the right stage in a decision process.
+Some of these elements were unique for SlideShop and the market in which they operate, the learning from this success story is that it is crucial to address key concerns (conscious and subconscious ones) at the right stage in a decision process.

 Thank you for your time.